 Your Registration Includes

-- Every participant receives a sporty new Green Layer tech fabric race shirt.
+• Every participant receives a sporty NEW Green Layer Sports tech fabric race shirt.

-- Create or join a Corporate, Nonprofit Org., Social or School team.
+• Create or join a Corporate, Nonprofit Org., Social, School or Military + First Responder team.

-- Live performances by local musicians on the Festival’s main stage.
+• Live performances from local artist on the Festival’s main stage.

 Official Rules & Restrictions